pranavsrivastava0198/NLP-with-Disaster-Tweets/README.md

   But, it’s not always clear whether a person’s words are actually announcing a disaster.

 ### The program uses a Machine Learning model that predicts which Tweets are about real disasters and which one’s are not.

+##### Acknowledgments:
+This dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website here.